 Linda Berghoff (Dancing Through Parkinson's teacher, Invertigo board member, person living with Parkinson's) has danced recreationally all of her life.
 When she was diagnosed with Parkinson's Disease in 2006, the diagnosis struck a blow at her most beloved activity.
 She continued to stay active and take dance classes.
 While in NYC visiting her children, she found out about the Dance for PD® program and received teacher training with Invertigo Dance Theatre members, both in Brooklyn and LA.
 She is proud to collaborate with Invertigo to bring an invaluable program to people living with PD.
 Linda's health continues to be strong, perhaps aided by her continued movement and dance regimen.
 She is also a board member of Invertigo Dance Theatre.

-Sofia Klass (Director of Dancing Through Parkinson's, Invertigo dancer) is a founding member of Invertigo Dance Theatre and has danced with the company since 2008.
+Sofia Klass (Dancing Through Parkinson's Co-founder, Invertigo dancer) is a founding member of Invertigo Dance Theatre and has danced with the company since 2008.
 Sofia was the company manager for Invertigo from 2010-2014, and in 2014 she changed positions to director of programming for Dancing Through Parkinson’s.
 Sofia has been teaching for Dancing Through Parkinson’s since its inception, and trained with the Dance for PD® program in both New York and Los Angeles.
-For the past ten years Sofia’s passion for teaching has brought her to studios all over Los Angeles to teach movement classes in pilates, yoga, and dance.
+For the past ten years, Sofia’s passion for teaching has brought her to studios all over Los Angeles to teach movement classes in pilates, yoga, and dance.
 She is especially interested in therapeutic approaches to movement and teaching dance to non-dancers.
 Her movement interests are in improvisation, athletic contemporary dance, and somatic practices.
 She has big dreams for the Dancing Through Parkinson’s program and hopes to fortify its presence in Los Angeles as part of a larger umbrella program called Dancing Through Life, which reaches a wider range of dancers and people of different physical abilities.

 Laura Karlin (Dancing Through Parkinson's teacher) is the Artistic Director of Invertigo Dance Theatre.
 She founded Invertigo in 2007.
 She choreographs for Invertigo, manages its operations and teaches dance classes for everyone from professionals to beginners who swear they can't dance (they can).
 She has participated in Dance for PD® workshops in both Brooklyn and Los Angeles.
 Laura is a certified yoga teacher, a gardener who likes to grow vegetables and an avid baker of pies.